 Here is a practical prioritization framework based on topic weight and difficulty:

-If you are short on time, invest 80% of your MAS study hours in the top 3 topics.
-They account for 65–80% of the exam.
+If you are short on time, invest the bulk of your MAS study hours in the top 3 topics.
+Together they cover nearly 90% of the exam (89.9%) — essentially all of Management Accounting and Financial Management except a small 2.9% slice on objectives and scope.

 Common MAS Exam Mistakes